-Don’t make things complicated.
-Keep It Simple, Stupid–K.I.S.S.
-There’s nothing wrong with creating multiple offers to a variety of lists and subscribers.
-But keep them all separate.
+Don't make things complicated.
+Keep It Simple, Stupid--K.I.S.S.
+There's nothing wrong with creating multiple offers to a variety of lists and subscribers.
+Keep them all separate.
 Use one landing page per each campaign.
 Do not include multiple offers on one landing page.

 Again, trust is vital to closing your sales.
-It’s more than just having trust incorporated in your landing page to increase the UI/UX for your subscribers.
-There are things to consider for a er the opt-in piece, which is referred to as the follow-up series.
-A consistency within your messaging or email will keep your subscribers’ attention.
+You need more than just trust in your landing page to increase the UI/UX for your subscribers.
+There are things to consider for the opt-in piece, which is referred to as the follow-up series.
+A consistency within your messaging or email will keep your subscribers' attention.

 If the messaging differs in tone and feel from your landing page, you open up yourself to be vulnerable.
-There’s a chance people could lose trust in your o er, which seriously hurts your chances of converting them.
+There's a chance people could lose trust in your offer, which seriously hurts your chances of converting them.

 More marketers realize the power behind using video to achieve marketing goals.
 Think about you as the end user here.
 You're presented with a video about a service or a product.
 Are you more likely to stay and learn what the content is in a video where you are only required to listen?
 Or would you prefer to si through blocks of graphics and text to find the answer?
 Videos give prospects the answers they want and quickly.

 Limit The Number Of Your Links